Discord Integration Sample¶

 - Also, if

-was specified correctly in configuration bot should inform about status change:
+notify_channelwas specified correctly in configuration bot should inform about status change:

-content that excludes people from the queue that do not have the role.
+In order to actually gate matchmaking you'll need to set up a rule in your GameType content that excludes people from the queue that do not have the role.
 This is not shown on this demo.

 Can I use it as a Template?¶